Spitfire-Frozone/Dungeons-and-Dragons/TheOccultAuction1O3_Notes4Tom.md

 We pick up Professor McTavish and drive to the New York Docks.
 A crane lifts a car onto the ship.
 As we're in first class.
 We are shown to very nice accomodation with space for a valet.
 We venture out to sea.

 ## Day 7 (Evening of Spring 1921)
-In the dining room that evening We see some of the nobility.
-And Marie Curie is in there.
-Pierre sees Arthur Conan Doyle, Ron recognises after a double take Charlie Chaplain, and we all recognise Prince Edward - Prince of Wales.
+In the dining room that evening We see some of the nobility, and passengers of First Class.
+Noted figures that are around are Marie Curie (spotted by Eleanor).
+Pierre sees Arthur Conan Doyle, Ron recognises - after a double take, because he is not sporting his famous moustache - Charlie Chaplain, and we all recognise Edward - The Prince of Wales.

 ## The Voyage from New York to Southampton
 Chester strikes up a chat with chats to Charlie Chaplain, and interests the fellow in the matter of prop making and design.
 They riff and joke and eventually they come up with a set for an car that falls apart, and Chester helps design the car.
 Charlie thanks him (maybe even Chester will get accredited when this motion picture is made)!